-Today's UV index in Flåm, Norway will be up to 5, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Flåm, Norway will be up to 6, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Flåm is usually low to moderate throughout the year, often ranging from 1 to 5 depending on the season and cloud cover.